linasc3-ai/rave-documentation/02-installation.md

 ![Screenshot of location of downloaded demo data](static/image/DemoDownloadImage.png)

-You can proceed to the "importing demo data" instructions to load your newly downloaded raw data into RAVE for cleaning.
+Proceed to the "importing demo data" instructions to load your newly downloaded raw data into RAVE for cleaning.

 ## Upgrade RAVE